Larry Johns

 Born and raised in Cornwall, Larry Johns has earned a living as a soldier, an artist, a jazz musician, a music lecturer and a writer, circumnavigating the world in these professions many times.
 He learned the mechanics of one of his trades with the Staff Band of the Royal Engineers and at Kneller Hall School of Music.
 He learned the mechanics of his other trades in other branches of the military and, of course, the wider school of life.

-Larry began writing as a teenager, and continued through his stint with the military and beyond into the professional music business.
+Writing Larry began writing as a teenager, and continued through his stint with the military and beyond into the professional music business.
 His first novel, "Power Play", was published by Robert Hale in 1980, by which time he "...knew exactly what a rejection slip looked like!"

 After his stint in the military he moved directly to London, where he occupied the lead saxophone chair with several big bands, whilst jazzing at many nightspots; most notably ; The "100 Club", Oxford Street; the "Allnighter", Soho and "The Bull's Head" at Barnes.